EGI-ILM/automated-containers/README.md

 (again, "**egi**" is the name of the oidc-agent account, and a different name may have been used).

-These instructions can be permanently added *e.g.* to the `~/.profile` or `~/.bashrc` file, so that they are always executed automatically.
+These instructions can be permanently added *e.g.* to the `~/.profile` or `~/.bashrc` file, so that they are executed automatically on system startup.

 ### 1.4 Additional oidc-agent commands
 - `oidc-gen -l`: Lists all available accounts